Description

 ✓ Special sizes for individual bed dimensions available on request

-Linen bed linen is easy to care for and becomes softer and smoother over time.
-Colored linen can withstand washing temperatures up to 60°, white linen up to 95°.
-For regular care, 40-60° is ideal.
-Use detergents without optical brighteners – these can affect the natural coloring of the linen.
-The characteristic creasing of linen is an expression of its naturalness and is part of its authentic appearance.
-For smoother results: Do not overload the washing machine and limit the spin cycle to 800-1000 revolutions.
-Ironing is possible, but not necessary – if desired, on the highest setting while the laundry is still slightly damp.
-Avoid machine drying: air-dried linen retains its quality for many years and becomes more pleasant to the touch with every wash.
+Your Linen Bedding Linen bedding is easy to care for and becomes softer and more supple over time.
+Colored linen can be washed at temperatures up to 60°C, while white bedding can withstand temperatures up to 95°C. For regular care, 40–60°C is ideal.
+Use detergent without optical brighteners—these can affect the natural color of the linen.
+The characteristic wrinkles in linen are a sign of its naturalness and are part of its authentic look.
+For smoother results: Do not overload the washing machine, and limit the spin cycle to 800–1000 RPM.
+Ironing is possible but not necessary—if desired, iron on the highest setting while the fabric is still slightly damp.
+Avoid machine drying: Air-dried linen retains its quality for many years and becomes more comfortable with every wash.

 Reviews